 My starter has changed since the summer/winter

-If your starter is being kept in a new climate, it is the likely cause to any “why is my starter not bubbling?” scenario.
+If your starter is being kept in a new climate, it is the likely cause of any “why is my starter not bubbling?” scenario.
 Cooler climates slow the activity of the yeast and acid bacteria which powers the levain.
 Keeping it in a warmer environment such as near a radiator will allow it to kick into action.

 View my article on how to warm a sourdough starter.